maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 ![Sketch menu](upload.png)

-With the [ledtest](ledtest) sketch loaded in the IDE, and the same settings ain Tools as before
+With the [ledtest](ledtest) sketch loaded in the IDE, and the same settings in Tools as before
  - `Board` is `Arduino Pro or Pro Mini` - this is the board closest to the SSoSS.
  - `Processor` is `ATmega328P (3.3V, 8MHz)` - the board has an 8MHz oscillator and will run on 3V3 (although now it run son 5V).
  - `Port` is the port the programmer is connected to (`COM5` in my example)
  - `Programmer` must be set `Arduino as ISP` - that is what we just flashed in the Nano.

-We now try Sketch > Upload Using Programmer.
+We now try `Sketch > Upload Using Programmer`.

 I suggest that before you flash, you select
-File > Preferences > Show verbose output during: > upload.
+`File > Preferences > Show verbose output during: > upload`.
 Then this is the result.

 ```txt